Text consolidated by Valsts valodas centrs (State Language

 (2) The State Forest Service shall determine the

-micro-reserves in the forest lands (except for the forest lands
+micro-reserves in forest lands (except for the forest lands

-which are located in the territories referred to in Section 5,
+located within the territories referred to in Section 5, Clause

-Clause 10 of this Law) and ensure the supervision thereof in
+10 of this Law) and ensure supervision thereof in accordance with

-accordance with the laws and regulations governing forest
+the laws and regulations governing forest management and use, and

 (3) The Ministry of Agriculture shall determine the